 In October 2004, Congress created the Office of the Ombudsman for the Energy Employees Occupational Illness Compensation Program.
-Although it is within the Department of Labor, the Office of the Ombudsman is independent from the other officers and employees of the Department of Labor engaged in activities related to the administration of the provisions of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
+Although it is within the U.S. Department of Labor, the Office of the Ombudsman is independent from the other officers and employees of the Department of Labor engaged in activities related to the administration of the provisions of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).

-As designed by Congress, the Office of the Ombudsman has three primary responsibilities:
+The Office of the Ombudsman has three primary responsibilities:

 - To provide information to claimants and potential claimants, and other interested parties on the benefits available under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and on the requirements and procedures applicable to the provision of these benefits;